marcnol/pyHiM/docs/source/user_guide/pyhim_presentation.md

 ## Global structure
 The pyHiM software follow a pipeline pattern.
 A default pipeline is defined with main features but they can be used independently if you have the right input data.

-Features in the default pipeline can be classified into five categories :
+Features in the default pipeline can be classified into five categories:
 1. **Preprocessing** manipulate or delete a part of data before it is used in order to ensure or enhance performance.
 2. **Identification** segment areas for masks and detect coordinates for spots using starDist IA models.
 3. **Matching** allow to associate spots or mask with their mask.